pyutils/line_profiler/README.rst

 version of `line-profiler <https://pypi.org/project/line_profiler/>`_ on pypi points to this repo.
 The original
 `line_profiler <https://github.com/rkern/line_profiler/>`_ package by
-`@rkern <https://github.com/rkern/>`_ is currently unmaintained.
-This fork seeks to simply maintain the original code so it continues to work in new versions of Python.
+`@rkern <https://github.com/rkern/>`_ is unmaintained.
+This fork is the official continuation of the project.

 ----